Stochastic Frontier meets Breakdown Frontier: Further remarks

-The empirical application focuses mainly in the cross-sectional setting.
-Nevertheless, our procedure can be easily adapted to the panel data case in two directions.
-Firstly, the cross sectional analysis can be implemented year by year and thus construct a set of breakdown frontiers for each year.
-Secondly, in the presence of fixed effects, where the equation becomes $ y_{i,t}=f(\theta_x,x_{i,t})+v_{i,t}-e_{i,t}+c_i$ our model can be implemented on first differences $\Delta y_{i,t,t+1}=\Delta f(\theta_x,x_{i,t,t+1})+\Delta v_{i,t,t+1}-\Delta e_{i,t,t+1}$ in the spirit of \cite{chen2014consistent,belotti2012consistent}.
-Future research can extend this methods to the cases of persistent and transitory shocks from \cite{colombi2014closed} and \cite{kumbhakar2014technical}.
+The empirical illustration focuses on the cross-sectional setting.
+Nevertheless, the procedure can be adapted to panel-data models in at least two directions.
+First, the cross-sectional analysis can be implemented year by year, thereby generating a sequence of breakdown frontiers over time.
+Second, in the presence of fixed effects, where the model becomes